 Then the Janaza Prayer, which is the asking of forgiveness for the sins of the deceased, should start immediately before he will be placed in his grave and his shrouded body should be buried within twenty four hours.

 When he is laid down to his final resting place, the Imam would then offer prayers and recite verses in his graveyard together with the mourners.
-Then the Giver and the Taker of life knows what is next. – JoyWadi
+Then the Giver and the Taker of life knows what is next.
+May God bless her soul. – JoyWadi